 - A single a week before pregnancy increased the risk of gestational diabetes by 20 percent, as compared to those who consumed less than one serving a week

-- Those consuming more than five servings a week has a 50 percent increased chance of gestational diabetes
+- Those consuming more than five servings a week have a 50 percent increased chance of gestational diabetes

 The study found some more interesting facts when the women were asked to replace potatoes with green vegetables and other nutritional food items like legumes.
 Here’s what the experts found: